gazbert/bxbot/README.md

    by default - it makes public API calls to [BTC-e](https://btc-e.com), but stubs out the private API (order management) calls; it's good for testing your initial setup.
 1. Usage: `./bxbot.sh [start|stop|status]`
-1. To exit the Docker container and keep it running, you detach with `CTRL+P+Q`.
+1. To exit the Docker container and keep it running, you detach with `CTRL+P+Q`
 1. To re-attach to the Docker container later, run `docker container ls` to get the CONTAINER ID.
-   Then run: `docker container attach <CONTAINER ID>`.
+   Then run: `docker container attach <CONTAINER ID>`

-A Docker image for each release is available on [Docker Hub](https://hub.docker.com/r/gazbert/bxbot/).
+A Docker image for each release is available on [Docker Hub](https://hub.docker.com/r/gazbert/bxbot/tags/).

 There is also a [Dockerfile](./Dockerfile) included in the project.
-You can use this to create your own Docker images
-- handy for including your own custom Trading Strategies and Exchange Adapters.
+You can use this to create your own Docker images - handy for including your own custom Trading Strategies and Exchange Adapters.

 ## Issue & Change Management
 Issues and new features are managed using the project [Issue Tracker](https://github.com/gazbert/bxbot/issues) -